mamillapalli-charishma/Mamillapalli-Charishma/README.md

 ---

-✨ *“Turning data into real-world impact.”*
+✨ *“Applying AI and data-driven approaches to solve real-world problems.”*